MicroscopeMaestro/spectramap/README.md

 # Instructions for installation

 The predetermined work interface is Spyder.
 Install completely anaconda, check the link: https://www.anaconda.com/.
+The library comes with 5 different hyperspectral examples and analysis.
+A manual presents the relevant functions and examples.
 Moreover, install the following libraries:

 1. conda install -c conda-forge hdbscan